-The above are a few reasons why your credit scores may be low.
-We will discuss some solutions on how do you raise credit scores to qualify for mortgage.
+The above are a few reasons why credit scores may be low.
+We will discuss some solutions on how do you raise credit scores to qualify for a mortgage.

 How Do You Raise Credit Scores To Qualify For Mortgage When You Have No Credit Tradelines?

-Your credit scores may be very low because you do not have any credit tradelines.
+Credit scores may be very low because consumers do not have any credit tradelines.

 Here are some bullet points you need to consider:

-- You can not have a late payment and pay all of your bills that do not report on your credit report on time and still have low credit scores.
+- Pay all of the bills that do not report on credit report on time and still have low credit scores

-- The key here is that you need to add new credit that add to your credit report and your credit scores will increase.
+- The key here is that you need to add new credit that adds to credit report

-- How do you get new credit if your credit scores are low?
+- How to get new credit if credit scores are low?

-- The easiest and fastest way of rebuilding your credit and boosting your credit scores when you have no credit is by getting secured credit cards.
+The easiest and fastest way of rebuilding credit and boosting credit scores with no credit is by getting secured credit cards:

-- For maximum credit boost, you should get at least three secured credit cards with each credit card having at least a $500 credit limit.
+- For maximum credit boost, consumers should get at least three secured credit cards

-- Always have a little balance on your new secured credit cards.
+- Always have a little balance on new secured credit cards

-- Less than $50 dollars on your credit card balance will maximize your credit scores.
-Never have a zero credit card balance.
+- Less than $50 dollars on your credit card balance will maximize credit scores

-Adding Yourself On As An Authorized Credit Card User
+How To Raise Credit Scores To Qualify For Mortgage By Adding On As An Authorized Credit Card User